ArcherHuang/Examples-of-Azure-Digital-Twins/Docs/Manual.md

 ![](../Images/lift001.png)

-* The threshold for the Lift device
+* The threshold for the lift001 device

 |        Item        | Threshold | Telemetry | isAlarm |
 |:------------------:|:---------:|:---------:|:-------:|